chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Scar is with Simba under a tree.
 Simba sits on a rock.

 SCAR
-If I told you, it wouldn't be a surprise now, woudld it?
+If I told you, it wouldn't be a surprise now, would it?

 SIMBA
 (sweetly shrewd)